Isocyanide: Reactions

 Chlorination of isocyanides gives isocyanide dichlorides.

+Much like nitriles, isocyanides are electron-withdrawing and easily deprotonate at the α position.
+For example, benzyl isocyanide has a pKa of 27.4 and benzyl cyanide has a pKa of 21.9, but toluene has a pKa in the 40s.
+In the gas phase, CH3NC is 1.8 kcal/mol less acidic than CH3CN.

 Ligands in coordination chemistry

 Isocyanides form coordination complexes with most transition metals.
 They behave as electron-rich analogues of carbon monoxide.
 For example tert-butyl isocyanide forms Fe2(tBuNC)9, which is analogous to Fe2(CO)9.
 Although structurally similar, the analogous carbonyls differ in several ways, mainly because t-BuNC is a better donor ligand than CO.
 Thus, Fe(tBuNC)5 is easily protonated, whereas its counterpart Fe(CO)5 is not.